Great Lakes Exposition: "Streets of the World"

 The "Streets of the World" was an exhibit created to expose visitors to other countries' cultures and featured cafes and bazaars inspired by the countries they represented.
-Food samples, entertainment, and goods from 40+ different countries were all provided on the "Streets of the World".
+Food samples, entertainment, and goods from over 40 countries were all provided on the "Streets of the World".

 Business Exhibits

 Although the exposition had no over all theme, "The Romance of Iron and Steel," became the unofficial exhibition theme.

-To promote their businesses, companies like White Motor Company, Rockefeller's Standard Oil Company, Firestone Tire and Rubber Company, Sherwin Williams, Goodyear Tire and Rubber Company, Higbee's department store, and General Electric were represented at the exposition.
+To promote their businesses, companies like White Motor Company, The Standard Oil Company (Ohio), Firestone Tire and Rubber Company, Sherwin Williams, Goodyear Tire and Rubber Company, Higbee's department store, and General Electric were represented at the exposition.
 Standard Oil had its very own exhibit and provided souvenir maps of the city, Higbee's had a store on site and an impressive tower, General Electric promoted its new fluorescent lights, and Goodyear provided blimp rides for visitors at the cost of $3.